f15hb0wn/bitcoin-wallet-analysis/README.md

 Python project to analyze transactions and reputation of a Bitcoin wallet.

 # Requirements
 1) Access to a Bitcoin Core RPC server.
 It can be downloaded locally at https://bitcoin.org/en/download.
-Downloading the ledger will take 7-10GB of local disk space.
+Downloading the ledger will take 7-10GB of local disk space if pruning is enabled.
+Otherwise, it can be over 300GB.
-2) API Key from Bitcoinwhoswho.com to look up reputations
+2) Enable RPC server on Botcoin Core RPC server. `bitcoin.conf.example` example configuration is included.
 3) Copy `settings.yaml.example` to `settings.yaml` and set variables
 4) Install requirements.txt (`pip install -r requirements.txt`)